 Anyone who’s had to care for an older person in the twilight years knows that the rough ride often starts with the falls.
-This hasn’t escaped the notice of experts, either, who are starting to refer to an epidemic of falling, the Milwaukee Journal Sentinel reports.
+This hasn’t escaped the notice of experts, either, who are starting to refer to an epidemic of falling, the Milwaukee Journal Sentinel reports(link is external).

 Some organizations are attacking the problem.
 The University of Wisconsin-Madison, the CDC, and a health care data collecting company called Epic Systems are in the process of building a program that can actually predict whether an elderly person will fall.
 “It not only calculates the risk — it steers physicians to preventative treatments,” the newspaper reports.